openhwgroup/core-v-sw/meetings/README.md

-A directory for agendas and minutes of meetings.
+A directory for agendas and minutes of meetings and associated meeting materials (presentations etc).